KenKundert/nestedtext/doc/installation.rst

 -----------------

     - Treat CR LF, CR, or LF as a line break.
-    - Always quote keys that start with a quote
+    - Always quote keys that start with a quote.

 v1.1 (2020-10-13)